Midwinter Revels

 Debra Wise

-Debra Wise (Revels Associate Artistic Director) co-founded Underground Railway Theater in Oberlin, Ohio; from 1978-2008, URT toured original works in the collaborative spirit of the Underground Railroad to venues ranging from Lincoln Center. to schools, to Symphony Hall, including Sanctuary-The Spirit of Harriet Tubman, Home is Where, InTOXICating, and Christopher Columbus Follies; with the Boston Symphony, Firebird, Creation of the World, and Tempest.
-As URT’s Artistic Director, she created performances for non-traditional venues in the area, including Museum of Science, MIT Museum, Mary Baker Eddy Library, the MFA, and on the streets of Cambridge.
+Debra Wise (Director, Revels Interim Artistic Director)co-founded Underground Railway Theater in Oberlin, Ohio; from 1978-2008, URT toured original works in the collaborative spirit of its namesake to venues ranging from Lincoln Center, to schools, to Symphony Hall, including Sanctuary-The Spirit of Harriet Tubman, Home is Where, InTOXICating, and Christopher Columbus Follies; with the Boston Symphony, Firebird, Creation of the World, and Tempest.
+As URT’s Artistic Director, she created performances for non-traditional venues, including the Museum of Science, MIT Museum, Mary Baker Eddy Library, the MFA, and on the streets of Cambridge.
 After founding Central Square Theater with Nora Theatre Company in 2008, Wise co-founded Catalyst Collaborative@MIT, CST’s science theater partnership.
 She led partnerships with Mount Auburn Cemetery and the National Park Service (Roots of Liberty–The Haitian Revolution and the American Civil War).
 Productions Wise helmed have won Elliot Norton awards, including Vanity Fair; black odyssey boston; The Convert, and Constellations.
-Acting appearances at CST have included Angels in America, Half-Life of Marie Curie, Homebody, Copenhagen, Einstein’s Dreams, Arabian Nights; other stages include Commonwealth Shakespeare, New Rep, Speakeasy, Boston Playwrights, and the Public in NYC (The Haggadah, designed by Julie Taymor).
+Acting appearances at CST have included Angels in America, Half-Life of Marie Curie, Homebody, Copenhagen, Einstein’s Dreams, and Arabian Nights; other stages include Commonwealth Shakespeare, New Rep, Speakeasy, Boston Playwrights, Greater Boston Stage, and the Public in NYC (The Haggadah, designed by Julie Taymor).
 She has adapted for the stage works by Dickens, Grace Paley, Lewis Carroll, and Gregory Maguire.
 She developed the Art Works for Schools curriculum with Harvard’s Project Zero, the DeCordova Museum, and area schools.
-Wise left her CST Artistic Director position in 2022 to invite diverse leadership; she continues as CoChair of the CC@MIT Advisory Committee.
-She consults with the Oberlin-Wellington Rescue Theater Project (www.owrproject.org); co-authored a digital book on URT’s history (www.URTheaterEbook.com); and her third audiobook, The Witch of Maracoor by Gregory Maguire, was released this fall.
+Wise left her CST Artistic Director position in 2022 to invite diverse leadership; she continues as Co-Chair of the CC@MIT Advisory Committee.
+She co-authored a digital book on URT’s history (www.URTheaterEbook.com); and is the narrator for Gregory Maguire’s series of novels, Another Day, which marked a return to his epic Wicked narrative.

 Elijah Botkin